Constraining parameter space of the Little Higgs model by data of tera-Z factory and ILC

-The $b\bar b$ asymmetry $A^b_{FB}$ was theoretically predicted with the SM as $10.34\pm0.07\%$ \cite{je} and experimentally measured value at LEPI is $9.92\pm 0.16\%$ \cite{je}.
-There indeed exists an observable distinction between the prediction and data.
-Moreover, the theoretical estimate did not involve the higher order corrections and interference with the photon contribution, when such corrections are taken into account, the situation becomes even worse, namely the theoretical prediction gets larger above the data (see the details in next sections).
-It implies that new physics beyond the standard model whose contribution to the asymmetry destructively interferes with that of SM is needed to reduce the value.
-Combining with the observation about $A_{FB}$ at TEVATRON where the SM prediction is also apart from the data, we would take this deviation as a hint of existence of new physics BSM.

-Of course the distinction might be due to the measurement errors, but one cannot exclude a possible contribution from new physics beyond SM.
-The strategy of this work is to investigate the contributions of both SM and BSM to the asymmetries in $e^+e^-\rightarrow b\bar b$ and $e^+e^-\rightarrow t\bar t$ with a special BSM, i.e. the LHM which we used to explain the $A^t_{FB}$ observed at TEVATRON.
-The energies we set are that of the Z-factory and ILC (or CLIC) respectively.
-Then we compare the asymmetries obtained for $t\bar t$ and $b\bar b$ to investigate their differences.
+The strategy of this work is to investigate the contributions of both SM and BSM to the asymmetries in $e^+e^-\rightarrow b\bar b$ and $e^+e^-\rightarrow t\bar t$ with a special BSM, i.e. the LHM which we used to explain the $A^t_{FB}$ observed at Tevatron\cite{Guo1}.
+The energies we set are that of the tera-Z factory and ILC (or CLIC) respectively.
+Then we compare the asymmetries obtained for $t\bar t$ and $b\bar b$ to investigate differences.